denissignoretto/liferay-mobile-sdk-builder-mojo/README.md

 # liferay-mobile-sdk-builder-mojo

-Liferay Mobile SDK Builder Maven Plugin
+Liferay Mobile SDK Builder is a Maven Plugin that invoke SDK Builder for Mobile SDK API generation.